rizveeredwan/working-with-wav-files-in-android/README.md

 byteBuffer.getShort() // will provide the short converted value stored in byteBuffer
 // ByteBuffer automatically handles the sign values and provides the correct output
 ```
 Now, we will talk how, we can read the actual audio data.
 The logic is almost similar which we have discussed upto now.
 But, there are some important factor to highlight.
-In, ``BitsPerSample`` field, we get values like 8/16
+In, ``BitsPerSample`` field, we get values like 8, 16, etc. Dividing it by 8 (8/8 =1, 16/8 = 2) we get the number of bytes required to read an individual sample.
+So, the whole reading audio data process can be done as follow,

 This basically sums up the basic logic block to read an wav file.
 The complete code can be found in [WAVManipulation.java](https://github.com/rizveeredwan/working-with-wav-files-in-android/blob/main/WavManipulation.java).